Assistant Store Manager (salaried, non-exempt)

 Note: Applicants who received a Certificate of Disability from DARS or DBVI dated between April 1, 2022- February 29, 2024, can still use that COD as applicable documentation for the Alternative Hiring Process.

-This is a salaried, non-exempt position that offers Commonwealth of Virginia employee benefits such as 12 paid holidays, health benefits and more.
-VMFA staff also enjoy museum benefits like free admission to special exhibitions, previews of special exhibitions, employee pricing for select museum programs and classes, and discounts at Amuse Restaurant, Best Café, and VMFA Shop.
+This salaried, exempt position offers Commonwealth of Virginia employee benefits such as 12 paid holidays, health benefits and more.
+The annual salary range for this position is $48,000 – $52,000, commensurate with experience.
+All new and re-hired employees must successfully complete a one-year probationary period.
+This position also offers various VMFA employee benefits such as free admission to special exhibitions, previews of special exhibitions, employee pricing for select museum programs and classes, as well as discounts in Amuse Restaurant, the Best Café and the VMFA shop.

 Minimum Qualifications